tomasbjerre/git-changelog-command-line/README.md

 -tbd, --template-base-dir <string>             Base dir of templates.
                                                <string>: any string
                                                Default: null
--tc, --to-commit <string>                      To commit.
-                                               <string>: any string
-                                               Default: null
 -tec, --template-content <string>              String to use as template.
                                                <string>: any string
                                                Default:
 -tps, --template-partial-suffix <string>       File ending for partials.
                                                <string>: any string
                                                Default: .hbs
--tr, --to-ref <string>                         To ref.
+-tre, --to-revision <string>                   To revision.
                                                <string>: any string
                                                Default: refs/heads/master
 -tz, --time-zone <string>                      TimeZone to use when printing